 1. Main Street New Loan Facility

-The loan term is four years, but principal and interest payments are deferred during the first year.
+The loan term is five years, but principal and interest payments are deferred during the first year and principal (but not interest) is deferred the following year (for a total of two years).
 Accumulated interest during the first year will be added to the principal.
 The rate of interest is LIBOR+3 percent.
 For a monthly adjustable loan, the current LIBOR is around 0.5 percent, making the rate approximately 3.5 percent.
 The loan may be prepaid at any time without penalty.

 2. Main Street Priority Loan Facility

-Same as the New Loan program except that the maximum size of the loan is capped at the lesser of: (i) $25 million, or (ii) the amount that, when added to the borrower’s existing outstanding and undrawn lines of credit, does not exceed six times EBITA.
-Further, unlike the New Loan program, this loan has a balloon payment equal to 70 percent of the loan principal at the end of the fourth year.
+Same as the New Loan program except that the maximum size of the loan is capped at the lesser of: (i) $50 million, or (ii) the amount that, when added to the borrower’s existing outstanding and undrawn lines of credit, does not exceed six times EBITDA.
+Further, as with the New Loan program, this loan has a balloon payment equal to 70 percent of the loan principal at the end of the fifth year.

 3. Main Street Expanded Loan Facility

 The Expanded Facility is to be used by a borrower to increase the size of a term loan or revolving credit facility that existed as of April 24, 2020, and that has a remaining maturity of at least 18 months.
 The existing loan or credit facility must have an internal rating of “pass” under the rating standards established by the federal regulators.
-The Expanded Facility is in the form of a term loan of between $10 million and $200 million, but subject to a cap.
-The cap is the lesser of: (i) 35 percent of the borrower’s existing and undrawn credit, or (ii) total outstanding or undrawn lines of credit plus the Expanded Facility loan does not exceed six times 2019 EBITA.
-The other loan terms are similar to the Priority Loan program.
+The Expanded Facility is in the form of a term loan of between $10 million and $300 million, but capped when total debt equals six times EBITDA.

 Under the New Loan program, the loan may not be contractually subordinated in terms of priority to any of the borrower’s other loans or debt instruments.
 Under the Priority and Expanded Loan programs, the eligible loan must be senior to or equal in terms of priority and security with the borrower’s other debt instruments, other than mortgage debt.